NoelDeMartin/soukai/docs/guide/defining-models.md

 So far in this guide, we've been using plain JavaScript.
 But the library is built using TypeScript, and it has some tricks up its sleeve to improve type inference.

-One key feature is model attributes.
+One key feature is attributes type inference.
 If you try to write some code we've seen thus far using TypeScript, you'll end up with something like this:

 ```typescript
 class User extends Model {